mtiller/ModelicaBook/text/source/behavior/discrete/if.rst

     end if;

 .. todo:: clarify: can you have multiple elseif statements?

-.. todo:: clarify: instead of saying the number of equations must be the same
-.. todo:: regardless of the value of cond1, would it not be more accurate  to end with
-.. todo:: must be the same in each branch of the if statement since the number of
+.. todo:: clarify: instead of saying the number of equations must be the same regardless of the value of cond1, would it not be more accurate  to end with must be the same in each branch of the if statement since the number of statements must be the same regardless of the value of cond1 *and* cond2

-.. todo:: statements must be the same regardless of the value of cond1 *and* cond2 The use of ``elseif`` is always optional.
+The use of ``elseif`` is always optional.
 The use of ``else`` is generally required since the number of equations must be the same regardless of the value of ``cond1``.
 One exception is the use of